Two-phase commit in distributed transactions

 The Worker can fail at these instances:

-1. Before receiving the task from the Coordinator
+- Before receiving the task from the Coordinator

-2. After receiving the task, before replying PREPARED to the Coordinator
+- After receiving the task, before replying

-4. After receiving COMMIT
+- After receiving

 The Coordinator is a persistent sender.
 In both (1) and (2), the Coordinator doesn’t receive a response, and it will retry sending the task, or reallocating the task to another Worker.